NEONSCREENS/flutter-result-monad/README.md

 * Result Monad with standard `ok` and `error` constructors
 * Methods/properties for directly querying if it is encapsulating a success or failure result and to get those values
+* `runCatching` and `runCatchingAsync` to encapsulate thrown exception objects into error Results
 * `getValueOrElse` and `getErrorOrElse` methods to return a default value if it is not the respective desired monad
 * `andThen`, `andThenSuccess`, `andThenAsync`, `andThenSuccessAsync` for chaining together operations with short-circuit capability